nabeel-w/To-Do-List/README.md

 ## Installation
 To install the Notes Website, follow these steps:
 1. Install XAMPP on your machine.
-2. Clone this repository.
+2. Clone this repository into `xampp/htdocs/`.
 3. Import the SQL Tables.
 4. Start the XAMPP Server.
-5. Open the website in your browser at `http://localhost:80/`
+5. Open the website in your browser at `http://localhost:80/assignmentphp/index.php`